o-t-w/blog/src/content/blog/dark-mode.md

 <img style="color-scheme: light;" src="/circle-icon.svg" alt="">
 <img style="color-scheme: dark;" src="/circle-icon.svg" alt="">

+The CSS spec has recently been [updated](https://github.com/w3c/csswg-drafts/pull/13857#:~:text=This%20PR%20applies%20the%20resolution%20from%20the%20recent%20F2F%20in%20#13377%2C%20making%20(prefers%2Dcolor%2Dscheme)%20reflect%20the%20effects%20of%20%3Cmeta%20name=color%2Dscheme%3E) so that the color-scheme of the document does effect the media query in all contexts, but no browser has implemented this.

 #### Some Safari caveats

 - Support for the `prefers-color-scheme` media query within SVG was added in [Safari 27](<https://developer.apple.com/documentation/safari-release-notes/safari-27-release-notes?changes=la,la#:~:text=175598175)-,Fixed%20an%20issue%20where,the%20system%20color%20appearance,-.%20(176413340>), but `color-scheme` does not affect the media query ([see bug report](https://bugs.webkit.org/show_bug.cgi?id=316640))